-As future needs and technology developments cannot be predicted accurately there is a need to develop programmable satellites [62] and concepts such as satellite-as-a-service or payload-as-a-service.
-The former concept refers to providing the satellite capability to a customer whereas in the latter a single satellite may carry several payloads for different customers.
-Still the development of the platform and operation of the satellite is done by the satellite operator, easing the customer access to the satellite data.
+One part of sustainable development is to take care of space safety related aspects.
+Space weather services provide information to the space infrastructure and helps in defining required protection for the coming satellites and their electronics.
+The number of satellites is increasing rapidly in the New Space era and both avoidance and detection of space debris are very important.
+Both ground-borne radars and space-borne radars can help in space debris management.
+It As future needs and technology developments cannot be predicted accurately there is a need to develop programmable satellites [55] and concepts such as satellite-as-a-service or payload-as-a-service.
+The former concept refers to providing the satellite capability to a customer whereas in the latter concept, a single satellite may carry several payloads for different customers.
+Still the development of the platform and operation of the satellite is done by the satellite operator, easing customer access to the satellite data.

-The envisioned development requires use of software-defined radio technology and software-defined satellite platforms.
-Then, the satellite or its payload could be reconfigured over the air to the needs that are not even known yet to improve its longevity and sustainability.
-In addition, this could make also updates of technology releases possible so that e.g., regular updates of 3GPP releases would not mean launching new satellites to orbit.
-Satellite-as-a-service and payload-as-a-service reduce needs for large technical teams in different organizations, they can pay for the service only when needed and the satellites can be used by multiple customers for multiple missions.
-A recent example is the Lockheed Martin's SmartSat concept that allows satellite operators to quickly change missions while in orbit with the simplicity of starting, stopping or uploading new applications [63].
+The envisioned development requires the use of softwaredefined radio technology and software-defined satellite platforms.
+Then, the satellite or its payload could be reconfigured over the air to needs that are not even known vet to improve its longevity and sustainability.
+In addition, this could also make updates of technology releases possible so that regular updates of 3GPP releases would not mean launching new satellites into orbit.
+Satellite-as-a-service and payload-as-a-service reduce the need for large technical teams in different organizations, they can pay for the service only when needed and the satellites can be used by multiple customers for multiple missions.
+A recent example is Lockheed Martin's SmartSat concept, which allows satellite operators to quickly change missions while in orbit with the simplicity of starting, stopping, or uploading new applications [56].

-Lessons learnt: While researchers and research organizations are typically providing very futuristic visions about the use cases that might require totally new kind of performance from the 6G networks, there are still many industrial players that seek for mostly moderate improvements in reliability, scalability and cost.
-Interviews showed that many organizations would be very willing to increase their use of satellite services and predicted developments in performance, cost and availability will spark also innovations in many industrial fields.
-It is also evident from the use cases that there will be needs related to satellites and satellite constellations in different orbit heights as well as using drones and other aerial platforms to support dynamic needs.
+Lessons learned: While researchers and research organizations typically provide futuristic visions about use cases that might require a totally new kind of performance from 6G networks, there are still many industrial players that seek mostly moderate improvements in reliability, scalability, and cost.
+Interviews showed that many organizations would be very willing to increase their use of satellite services and predicted that developments in performance, cost, and availability will spark innovations in many industrial fields.
+Concepts such as satellite-as-aservice may provide useful tools that will limit the exponential growth in the number of satellites.